Stelvideo, Ohio

 Stelvideo is an unincorporated community on the southern boundary of Richland Township, Darke County, Ohio, United States, at the intersection of Horatio-Harris Creek Road and Arcanum-Bears Mills Road.

 History

 Stelvideo was laid out in 1851.
-A post office called Stelvideo was established in 1860, and remained in operation until 1914.
+The Columbus, Piqua & Indiana Railroad (a Pennsylvania Railroad predecessor) opened a line through the town in 1859, running between Columbus and Union City.
+A post office called Stelvideo was established in 1860, which remained in operation until 1914.